weaviate/weaviate-io/developers/weaviate/current/retriever-vectorizer-modules/ref2vec-centroid.md

 ## Making queries

-This module does not add any additional GraphQL extensions like `nearText`, but can be used with the existing [nearVector](/developers/weaviate/current/graphql-references/vector-search-parameters.html#nearvector) and [`nearObject`](/developers/weaviate/current/graphql-references/vector-search-parameters.html#nearobject) filters.
+This module can be used with the existing [nearVector](/developers/weaviate/current/graphql-references/vector-search-parameters.html#nearvector) and [`nearObject`](/developers/weaviate/current/graphql-references/vector-search-parameters.html#nearobject) filters.
+It does not add any additional GraphQL extensions like `nearText`.

 # Additional information

-⚠️ It is important to note that if a _referenced_ object is updated, the _referencing_ object's vector is not affected. ⚠️
+⚠️ It is important to note that updating a _referenced_ object will not automatically trigger an udpate to the _referencing_ object's vector. ⚠️

 In other words, using our `Article`/`Paragraph` example:

 Let's say an `Article` object, `"On the Philosophy of Modern Ant Colonies"`, references three `Paragraph` objects: `"intro"`, `"body"`, and `"conclusion"`.
-Eventually, `"body"` is updated as more research has been conducted on the dynamic between worker ants and soldier ants.
-The existing vector for the article will not be updated with a new vector, based on the refactored `"body"`.
+Over time, `"body"` may be updated as more research has been conducted on the dynamic between worker ants and soldier ants.
+In this case, the existing vector for the article will not be updated with a new vector based on the refactored `"body"`.

-If we would want `"On the Philosophy of Modern Ant Colonies"`'s reference vector to be recalculated, we could either remove the reference to `"body"` and add it back, or simply `PUT` the `Article` object with an identical object.
+If we want `"On the Philosophy of Modern Ant Colonies"`'s centroid vector to be recalculated, we would need to otherwise trigger an update.
+For example, we could either remove the reference to `"body"` and add it back, or simply `PUT` the `Article` object with an identical object.